Everything you need to know about the 2018 World Tour opener

 Australia’s premiere bike race is back with an unchanged format in 2018: a Sunday prologue around the city before 6 road stages running Tuesday through Sunday.
 Stages are still around 130-150 km with a mix of sprints and punchy climbs.
 It’s a formula made in consultation with the team to suit their riders’ early season training.

-There's 5 well-worn stages but stage 4 looks like a cracker.
+There's 5 well-worn stages made of elements we've seen before but stage 4 looks like a cracker.
 We’re flippin excited.
 Here’s everything you need to know.

 Stage 1 - Port Adelaide to Lyndoch - 145 km